How to Match Names with Different Spelling in Excel – 8 Methods

 Highlight Differ Name of Two Column

-• Another dialog box will pop up.
-Now select the formula there and click OK.
+• In the new dialog box, select the formula and click OK.

 a dialog box to highlight differ two column